sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

  Process of preparing swarva-kshara.

 A middle-aged black mokshaka tree growing in a valley of a mountain is to be cut into pieces, sometime in the two months following the rains, and kept in a heap in a place protected from drafts of air.
 Some lime stone (or balls of lime-mud dried up, generally known by the name of "ghuting") is also to be kept inside the heap of wood, which isto be burnt by fire made of sesamus plant.
 The ashes of the wood are then to be separated from the burnt limestone, as well as from the burnt soil upon which the act of burning takes place.

  In the same way, ashes will have to be prepared from the following trees (or plants, as the case may be):—kutaja, palasha, asva-karna (a kind of shala), paribhadra, bibhitaki, aragbadha, lodhra, arka, snuhi, apamarga, patali, bisha-karanja, basaka, kadali, chitraka, putika (rama-karpura), kutaja, asphota (bhadra-balli[^52]), karabira, saptaparni, agni- mantha, gunja, and four kinds of ghosha (including deva-dali).

 [^52]: "Bengali, "

 Two thirds of a drona of the ghanta-patali kshara and one third of a drona of the kshara pre- pared from kutaja and the other trees, referred to above, are to be dissolved with water or cow's urine, six dronas in weight, and filtered for 21 times.
 The solution is next to be subjected to heat till it becomes clear, red, acrid, and sticky, when it will have to be filtered again, rejecting the dregs.
 The solution, thus filtered, may be used as a liquid kshara, if necessary.

  Take one kuraba or 1₂¹ kuraba of this solution, and rub it with 8 palas of all these combined:—burnt lime, burnt sand obtained from the spot where the wood was burnt, oyster shells burnt, and nabhishankha (a kind of conch shell)—each equal in quantity, and previously made red-hot by heating in an ironcauldron.
 The paste, thus prepared, is to be boiled with two dronas of the liquid kshara, referred to above, turning it, all the while, by an iron ladle in such a way as to make the product neither solid nor liquid.
 The kshara, thus prepared, is of moderate strength.
 It would be mild, if prepared in the above way without the mixture of the paste, referred to above.
 It can be rendered the strongest, if prepared with the addition of four tolas in weight of the fine powder of each of the following, mixed in course of the heating:— danti, dravanti, chitraka, langalaki, leaves of nata-karanja, tala-muli, bira-salt, swarji-kshara, swarna-kshiri, hingu, bacha, and ati-visha.

- These ksharas are to be kept in jars with their mouths covered[.\*](http://॑# "For details see, Chapter XI, Sutra-sthanam, and XXXXII, uttaratantra, Sushruta.")
+ These ksharas are to be kept in jars with their mouths covered.\*[^108]

 **क्षारद्वयम् ।**

+[^108]: "For details see, Chapter XI, Sutra-sthanam, and XXXXII, uttaratantra, Sushruta."

 **स्वर्जिका यावशूकश्च क्षारद्वयमुदाहृतम् ।**